What Is STaaS (Storage as a Service)?

 Examples: Google Drive, Dropbox

 Block Storage – In this type of STaaS, it splits a file into individual data blocks and then stores the blocks as a single piece of information.
 Without having a file folder structure, a storage device may do this, since each block of data has a unique address.
 This enables the storage system to distribute the individual data blocks wherever it finds the most useful in the storage system.
-Whenever it is accessed, the storage system programme pulls the appropriate blocks back together to assemble the file.
+Whenever it is accessed, the storage system program pulls the appropriate blocks back together to assemble the file.

 What are the Benefits of STaaS?